 Logging events

 Throughout the session, the controller can log events as they happen.
-Tap the Log Event button (or the floating action button at the bottom of the screen) and pick from a quick list of common events, or type a free-text note:
+Tap the + Log Event button in the action bar and a sheet slides up from the bottom with two options:

 Free-text notes are deliberately quick and forgiving.
-You don't need to write a perfect sentence — "fwd bilge ok" is fine.
-The point is to capture the moment now and clean up the wording later if needed.
+You don't need to write a perfect sentence — the point is to capture the moment now and clean up the wording later if needed.

 Re-muster